-The majority of shops in the Washington, DC metropolitan area are located in large complexes of shops termed "shopping malls" (not to be confused with "The Mall," a term used to describe the stretch of land between the Capitol and the Lincoln Monument).
+The majority of shops in the Norfolk area are located in large complexes of shops termed "shopping malls" or plazas lined with stores.
 We have included a list of shopping malls in this section, but you may need to consult new neighbors or the White- and Yellow-Pages for additional information about specific stores.